crosleyzack/daily_wallpaper/README.md

     },
     "fontSize": {
       "type": "int",
       "description": "Defines the font size to be used.
-If unspecified, uses default", },
+If unspecified, uses default.
+See https://imagemagick.org/script/command-line-options.php#pointsize", },
     "font": {
       "type": "string",
       "description": "Defines the font to print in.
-If unspecified, uses default", },
+If unspecified, uses default.
+See https://imagemagick.org/script/command-line-options.php#font",

+    },
     "fontColor": {
       "type": "string",
       "description": "Defines the color for the font to be printed in.
-If unspecified, uses default", },
+If unspecified, uses default.
+See https://imagemagick.org/script/command-line-options.php#fill", },
     "gravity": {
       "type": "string",
       "description": "Defines the base location to print text on the wallpaper.
-If unspecified, uses default", },
+If unspecified, uses default (North).
+See https://imagemagick.org/script/command-line-options.php#gravity", },
     "annotate": {
       "type": "string",
       "description": "Defines the location adjustment for font location to be printed.
-If unspecified, uses default", },
+If unspecified, uses default.
+See https://imagemagick.org/script/command-line-options.php#annotate", },
   },
   "required": [ "quote", "author" ],